Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/resource_group_module.rst

         <div class="ansible-option-cell">

       Indicates whether the module has made any changes.
-True if successful.

       .. rst-class:: ansible-option-line